Removing a Trustee in Sacramento

 Call Hackard Law to Schedule a Consultation with a Los Angeles Trust Litigation Attorney

 As the beneficiary of a trust, do everything you can to protect your interests in the assets of the trust.
 In some cases, this means asking the court to remove the trustee who is responsible for the administration of your trust.
+A man with gray hair and glasses is smiling while talking on a telephone in an office setting.
 At Hackard Law, we regularly work with trust beneficiaries who are seeking the removal of a trustee and do everything we can to obtain a favorable result in each case we take.
-We will review the facts of your case at no cost to you and advise you as to whether we believe that you have legal grounds to remove the trustee of your trust.
-To schedule an appointment with a trust litigation lawyer in Los Angeles, call our office today at 916-313-3030 or send us an email through our online contact form.
+We will review the facts of your case at no cost to you and advise you as to whether we believe that you have legal grounds to remove the trustee of your trust in Sacramento.
+To schedule an appointment with a trust litigation lawyer in Los Angeles, call our office today.